Spitbank Fort: 2012–2020: Hotel

 A 2018 report however, stated that Spitbank, "largely undamaged, has been protected from inappropriate development by its status ... as a Scheduled Ancient Monument and the designers have been scrupulously careful to preserve ... all the fitments...".
 At the time, the "9-suite Spitbank ... [was] spectacularly open for business, whether overnight stays, corporate events or weddings".
 Events for up to 60 guests could be accommodated, "during the day, but most would have to leave on the last boat".

 In 2020, use of the hotel was suspended due to the coronavirus pandemic.
 The hotel was unable to reopen as other English hotels did in July, "due to their unique requirements in both transportation and sanitisation requirements".

+2020–Present

-All three Clarenco Forts were listed for sale in July.
+All three Clarenco Forts were listed for sale in July of 2020.
 Spitbank Fort was described as a "33,000 sq ft boutique retreat on three floors".
 On September 14, 2020, Pendulum recorded a concert at Spitbank Fort to promote their new single Driver/Nothing for Free that was streamed live on YouTube on October 2, 2020.

+In 2022, the defunct hotel was featured in episode 1 of World's Most Incredible Hotels.
+The footage was filmed before the hotel’s closing.

+In June 2024 the fort sold at auction for £1,010,000 to a buyer that was unidentified at the time.

+In July 2025, an injunction was granted to prevent urban explorers from trespassing on the fort, which is owned by Fortify Solent.